geekhunger/onguard/README.md

     - How do they work internally?
     - How do you define your own attack (RegExp `Pattern` rule)?
     - How do you override the `attacks` preset?
 (What about clearing all?)
+- How to add IP to blacklist manually?